 Smartgun Computer: Smartgun computers house an Al with basic target detection, trajectory calculation, and projectile tracking software built-in.
 They also include sensors and a modified skinlink pad that allows them to autonomously pick targets to be vetted by the user.
-They are available at levels that replicate a skill level of 45, or a skill level of 60, for their respective weapons.
+They are available at levels that replicate a skill level of 25, or a skill level of 40, for their respective weapons.
 Without a smartgun adapter, a smartgun can still fire, but suffers a -10 penalty.
-[Moderate for 45, High for 60]
+[Moderate for 25, High for 40]

-Smartgun Adapter: Smartgun adapters allow for a weapon to be used with a smartgun computer, allowing for a user to simply point the weapon in the right direction and tell the computer to let loose.
-[Moderate for one-handed weapons, High for two-handed weapons]
+Smartgun Mobility Platform: Smartgun mobility platforms allow for a weapon to be used with a smartgun computer, allowing for a user to simply point the weapon in the right direction and tell the computer to let loose.
+[Moderate for one-handed weapons, High for two-handed weapons.
+Increase cost category by one level to gain a +20 bonus to the smartgun's weapon rolls]

 Shortened Barrel: A shortened barrel (and electromagnetic rails in a railgun) reduces the range of a weapon by 20 percent, but provides a +5 bonus to the user's accuracy in close combat that partially negates the penalty for fighting at targets who are attacking the user.
 Pistols and other one-handed weapons do not gain this benefit.
-[Moderate]